argonjs/design-tools/_aframe/part02.md

 </html>
 {% endhighlight %}

-In addition, you see in the `<head>` that we need to add two additional scripts for the argon javascript.To view this example, you need to serve it to the Argon browser running on iOS device.
-If you view it in a regular browser, you will simply see a white background, because the background videoreality can only be provided by Argon.
+In addition, you see in the `<head>` that we need to add two additional scripts for the Argon javascript.
+To view this example, you need to serve it to the Argon browser running on iOS device.
+If you view it in a regular browser, you will simply see a white background, because the background video reality can only be provided by Argon.